Confluent Platform 5.0.1 Release Notes¶

 - UDF/UDAF: You can bring your own custom User Defined Functions (UDFs) and User Defined Aggregate Functions (UDAFs) to KSQL and use them in your queries.
 UDF/UDAF open the door for many novel use cases where you need to perform custom computations over your data.

-- Stream-Stream and Table-Table Joins: Added Stream-Stream and Table-Table joins in CP 5.0.
+- Stream-Stream and Table-Table Joins: Added Stream-Stream and Table-Table joins in Confluent Platform 5.0.
 For each of these joins, KSQL supports inner, full outer, and left join types.
 This means KSQL now covers all of the available join operations in Kafka Streams.
 See the KSQL Syntax Reference for details.

 Kafka Streams now support message headers and dynamic routing.
 See the Kafka Streams Upgrade Guide for details.